BvelanM/BvelanM/README.md

 👋 Hi, I’m @BvelanM.

-👀 I’m interested in Game Developing.
+👀 I’m interested in Game Developing and gaining how the heck GenAI does anything

-🌱 I’m currently learning C/C++ , Javascript , Python!
+🌱 I’m currently learning Cisco CCNA and Cybersecurity essentials

 📫 How to reach me ? balavelan29@gmail.com!